wimglenn/advent-of-code-data/README.rst

 find session tokens from your browser's cookie storage.
 This feature is experimental and requires you to additionally install the package ``browser-cookie3``.
 Only Chrome and Firefox browsers are currently supported.
-On macOS, you may get an authentication dialog requesting permission, since Python is attempting to access browser storage files.
+On macOS, you may get an authentication dialog requesting permission, since Python is attempting to read browser storage files.
-This is expected, the script *is* actually scraping those private files to get the session token(s).
+This is expected, the script *is* actually scraping those private files to access AoC session token(s).

 Automated submission